-Now that I’ve been an ActiveCampaign customer for over a year, I wanted to share a review of my experience so far.
+I’ve been an ActiveCampaign customer for the last 2 years, I wanted to share a review of my experience so far.

 In this post, I’ll go through why I made the change from AWeber, and give you an in-depth look at the pros and cons of Active Campaign.